Kenta Kobashi: Cancer diagnosis and return

+Double-arm surgery, final years & retirement

 In September 2008, Kobashi underwent emergency surgery on both of his arms.
 The surgery was successful, and Kobashi was expected to make a full recovery.
 Kobashi was expected to be out of action for up to a year, but he would return to the ring less than six months later.
-Prior to returning to the ring, Kobashi stated that he wanted to start in opening matches, and rebuild himself to a main event player.

-Kenta Kobashi made his return to wrestling on March 1, 2009, at Nippon Budokan with Pro Wrestling Noah, defeated Masao Inoue in the opening match of the card with his signature lariat.
-Kobashi won the GHC Openweight Hardcore Championship from Makoto Hashi on June 8, 2009, in Hachiōji, Japan during Noah's Southern Navigation tour.
+Prior to returning to the ring, Kobashi stated that he wanted to start in opening matches, and rebuild himself to be a main event player.
+Kobashi made his return to wrestling on March 1, 2009, at Nippon Budokan, defeating Masao Inoue in the opening match of the card with the Burning Lariat.
+Kobashi won the GHC Openweight Hardcore Championship, his final championship, from Makoto Hashi on June 8 in Hachiōji during Noah's Southern Navigation tour.